 - Eggs - Adds a rich texture to the casserole as it helps bind everything together.

-- Vanilla Extract - Gives this breakfast a light vanilla flavor throughout the dish that pairs well with the rest of the ingredients.
+- Vanilla Extract - This gives this breakfast a light vanilla flavor throughout the dish that pairs well with the rest of the ingredients.

 - Warming Spices - Cinnamon and nutmeg warm up the flavor of the French toast.